giorgiastaffoni/STREAM/README.md

 ### Most frequent non annotated sequences
 Sequences that are frequent in the samples but were not annotated by the pipeline can be checked on NCBI using blast.
 We only blasted sequences found more than 10 times.
 No target species were identified.

-## Error reduction with LULU filtering
+## III.
+Error reduction with LULU filtering
 For more details on LULU, see the original documentation here https://github.com/tobiasgf/lulu.

 We used as